Creator deity: Islam

 According to the Islamic teachings, God exists above the heavens and the creation itself.
 The Quran mentions, "He it is Who created for you all that is on earth.
 Then He Istawa (rose over) towards the heaven and made them seven heavens and He is the All-Knower of everything."
 At the same time, God is unlike anything in creation: "There is nothing like unto Him, and He is the Hearing, the Seeing." and nobody can perceive God in totality: "Vision perceives Him not, but He perceives [all] vision; and He is the Subtle, the Acquainted."
 God in Islam is not only majestic and sovereign, but also a personal God: "And indeed We have created man, and We know what his ownself whispers to him.
 And We are nearer to him than his jugular vein (by Our Knowledge)."
 Allah commands the believers to constantly remember Him ("O you who have believed, remember Allah with much remembrance") and to invoke Him alone ("And whoever invokes besides Allah another deity for which he has no proof—then his account is only with his Lord.
 Indeed, the disbelievers will not succeed.").

-Islam teaches that God as referenced in the Quran is the only god and the same God worshipped by members of other Abrahamic religions such as Christianity and Judaism.
+Islam teaches that God as referenced in the Qur'an is the only god and the same God worshipped by members of other Abrahamic religions such as Christianity and Judaism.